-- 4. The monitoring officer's annual report summarises matters arising from the monitoring officer's work for the council in 2016 and comments on other current issues. - 5.
-The monitoring officer was appointed deputy monitoring officer on 23 February 2016 and the monitoring officer on 22 March 2016. - 6.
+- 4. The monitoring officer's report summarises matters arising from the monitoring officer's work for the Council from June 2016 to date and comments on other current issues. - 5.
+The Monitoring Officer was appointed Deputy Monitoring Officer on 23 February 2016 and the Monitoring Officer on 22 March 2016.
+Since the retirement of the previous deputy monitoring officer in December 2017, the Monitoring officer has identified a need for another deputy monitoring officer.
+The matter is currently with the head of nplaw. - 6.
 Corporate governance is the system by which local authorities direct and control their functions and relate to their communities.
 It is founded on the fundamental principles of openness, integrity and accountability together with the overarching concept of leadership.
-In this respect, the council recognises the need for sound corporate governance arrangements and over the years has put in place policies, systems and procedures designed to achieve this.
-The council has adopted a code of corporate governance as a means of drawing together all the positive elements of corporate governance which it already has in place. - 7.
+In this respect, the Council recognises the need for sound corporate governance arrangements and over the years has put in place policies, systems and procedures designed to achieve this.
+The council has adopted a code of corporate governance which is frequently reviewed as a means of drawing together all the positive elements of corporate governance which it already has in place. - 7.
 The monitoring officer is appointed under Section 5 of the Local Government and Housing Act 1989 and has a number of statutory functions in addition to those more recently conferred under the Local Government Act 2000 and subsequent regulations concerning local investigations into member conduct, including the Localism Act 2011.